 - Dynamic and thoughtful use of multi-media content.

 - Proposals will be submitted through the form below.

-- All faculty submitting proposals will need to commit to be locally available for filming at 1-3 mutually agreed upon times between September-November 2021, as well as available for up to 5 planning meetings in advance of filming.
+- All faculty submitting proposals will need to commit to be locally available for filming at 1-3 mutually agreed upon times between for up to 16 weeks following proposal approval, as well as available for up to 3 planning meetings in advance of filming.

 - Proposals are limited to individual faculty members or partnerships, and that in the latter instance, honoraria would be shared.

 - Those who wish to incorporate lectures or modules from more than two faculty members should submit their proposal as an individual faculty member, who will serve as the project “owner” and take responsibility for coordinating among additional participants.
 These additional participants may be noted as “Subject Matter Experts” or “Guest Lecturers” in your proposal.
 Biographies are to be provided in the form below.

 - To be considered complete, all submissions must include a signed "Licensing and Media Agreement."
 Download the agreement here and upload the signed agreement in the webform below.

 - The proposal process aligns with the standards of Title IX.